 This is a sequel to Getting Out of Quicksand, With DevOps!.

-You can find other slides and videos here.
+More slides and videos are available here.

 I added additional links where appropriate and try to attribute sources as well as possible.
 If you find an error or have a comment please contact me (see at the bottom).